 Fruit flies from the family Drosophilidae provide a useful model group to explore this question.
 Female Drosophila typically possess a pair of spermathecae and a seminal receptacle, the latter of which is a thin extended tubule arising from the uterus (Pitnick et al., 1999).
 Drosophila have been proposed as a model system for studying sperm-female interactions, in order to better understand fertilisation across taxa (Heifetz and Rivlin, 2010).
 Drosophila are also a model taxon for studying thermal reproductive physiology, including examining how high temperatures affect fertility of both males and females prior to mating (David et al., 2005; Parratt et al., 2021; Sgrò et al., 2016; Walsh et al., 2020).
 However, to our knowledge there has been no substantial effort to examine how high temperatures affect the capacity of mated females to produce offspring in Drosophila.

-Here, we explore the impact of heat stress on sperm storage in females from two Drosophila species.
+Here, we explore the impact of heat stress on sperm storage in females from two Drosophilidae species.
 We test the tropical pest species Zaprionus indianus, and a more temperate species Drosophila virilis.
-Parratt et al. (2021) showed that males of both species die when exposed to ~38°C for 4 hours, and that mature sperm are destroyed at ~37°C for 4 hours when stored in male D. virilis, but not in male Z. indianus.
-In contrast, the same study found that developing sperm appear to be destroyed by high temperatures in both species.
-Males of both species are sterile 7 days after being heated at ~35°C for 4 hours.
+Parratt et al. (2021) showed that males of both species die when exposed to ~38°C for 4 hours, and that immediate male fertility is compromised when male D. virilis are exposed to ~37°C for 4 hours , but male Z. indianus remain fertile.
+This indicates that mature sperm stored by D. virilis males are damaged by thermal stress, but Z. indianus maintain fertility.
+In contrast, the same study found that developing sperm appear to be damaged by high temperatures in both species.
+Males of both species are sterile 7 days after being heated at ~35°C for 4 hours, indicating that developing sperm are damaged by increased temperatures.
 However, we do not know the effect of high temperatures on sperm stored within mated females.

 We test three components of female fertility across time.
 Firstly, we test the expectation that female fertility will be more robust to high temperatures than male fertility.
 Secondly, we test whether sperm stored in mated females are more or less sensitive to high temperatures than sperm stored in a males seminal vesicles and developing sperm within the testes, investigated previously.
 Finally, we explore whether mated females that are heated to a point that sterilises them can recover fertility, after being presented with new male partners.
 If sterilised mated females can recover by remating, this would suggest that heat induced sterility of mated females is caused by damage to sperm and not direct damage to females.